 Thankfully, all of those who hosted me and my children this year were well-prepared for our arrival and made us feel right at home.

 With the holidays quickly coming, I’d like to share with you the tips that made our visits very welcoming so that you can incorporate some of them for your guests!

-3. Extra towels and washcloths in the bathroom welcome your guest to take a shower.
+3. Extra towels and washcloths in the bathroom.

 7. Leave maps of the area for your guests, along with pamphlets of local attractions, restaurants, and points of interest.